baheuddeen/simple_shell/README.md

 • Shell
 • Betty linter

-## General Requirement for project
+## General Requirement for project:
 • All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 • All files should end with a new line
 • A README.md file, at the root of the folder of the project is mandatory